Curriculum

 1 unit

-Journal club presentations by first- and second-year students in Bioinformatics, Biophysics, CCB, and PSPG graduate programs.
+Journal club presentations by first- and second-year students in Biological and Medical Informatics, Biophysics, CCB, and PSPG graduate programs.

 Graduate research opportunities